EuBIC/eubic2019-program/README.md

 # eubic_winterschool_programme
-latex for the winter school programme
+atex for the EuBIC Winter School programme